PhilClarkPhD/PhilClarkPhD/README.md

 <img src="https://user-images.githubusercontent.com/63692324/137978421-d1272248-bdd4-428c-9f29-7a51a2a51d9d.gif" width="900" height="400"/>

-## Neuroscientist with background in substance abuse, dopamine, and sleep research.
+## Welcome!
+I am a neuroscientist who loves to work with data.

 🕒 Recent projets:
 - RNN for real-time classification of sleep/wake states